Armenian Virtual College

 AGBU Armenian Virtual College (AVC) is an accredited online learning institution that facilitates Armenian Studies through new technologies.

 Although based in Yerevan, Armenia, the College primarily serves the Armenian Diaspora, where opportunities for learning Armenian vary from community to community.
 AVC’s mission is to preserve the Armenian identity providing learners around the world the opportunity to receive a full-fledged Armenian education, regardless of their age, country of residence or level of knowledge.
 AVC also strives to create a virtual learning community that fosters both the cultural education and social communication otherwise out of the reach of students who wish to pursue education in the field of Armenian Studies.
-As of today AVC has served about 4,000 students from over 75 countries.
+As of today AVC has served more than 47,500 students from over 140 countries.
 Students can choose to earn credits for each course that they complete, ultimately leading to a certificate.
 Also, students may transfer credit from AVC courses to various universities and learning institutes across the world.